Fantasy Points Logo - Wordmark

 Davante Adams – Will miss his third straight game with a “hamstring” injury that can only heal if he gets traded.

 Alex Mattison – Led the Raiders in carries (15) last week but we saw Ameer Abdullah cut in as the passing down RB with 21 routes to just 12 for Mattison.
-Zamir White (groin) still isn’t practicing.
+Zamir White (groin) returned to limited practice on Friday.
 Pittsburgh is allowing the fourth-fewest YPC (3.6).

 Tre Tucker